mikerockett/markup-sitemap/README.md

 ### Getting Started

 In ProcessWire, install MarkupSitemap via the module installer.
 Enter `MarkupSitemap` into Modules > Install > New > Add Module from Directory.

-### Usage

 After installation, the sitemap will immediately be made available at `/sitemap.xml`.

 If you’re looking for a basic sitemap, there’s nothing more you need to do. 🎇